-I do.
 Whether it’s a bass drum, your voice or a piano chord, everything seems to be living inside a box.

 I don’t especially enjoy the sounds cardboard boxes make, especially when they’re interfering with my 26” kick drum sound, and I don’t suppose you do either.

 That’s why I want to let you into the secret to deleting that cardboard box preset out of your audio productions once and for all.